What is a Baritone Guitar?! Our Experts Explain

 Brian Setzer has played some amazing things on electric baritone, proving that it can very much be a lead/solo instrument.
 The one everybody talks about is the live version of Mystery Train, for reasons that are pretty obvious when you start watching!
 Though he doesn't play one in the clip below, Setzer is a very commited Gretsch fan.
 For the budding baritone player, it's hard to beat the Gretsch G5260T Baritone guitar for retro twang and swagger!
 Tarantino would approve!

 With the advent of Nu Metal in the 90s and Djent and Prog Metal in recent years, guitarists of a heavier persuasion have adopted the baritone as one of their main weapons for battle.
 Largely speaking, many extended range guitars from the likes of Ibanez, ESP Guitars and Schecter Guitars ARE in fact baritone guitars: if they have a 27” scale and are factory-set for a lower tuning, it’s a baritone!
-This is true for 7 and 8 string guitars as well as 6 string models.
+This is true for 7 string and 8 string guitars as well as 6 string electrics.
 It’s more the context and look of these types of instruments that seem to keep them separate in some player’s minds.
 High ranking metal players like Machine Head’s Rob Flynn, Devin Townsend, Head from Korn and Stephen Carpenter from the Deftones are just a few examples of players who use baritone guitars for gigantic crunch tones.